 Rockette Red Santa, designed by Pete Menefee, 1982.
 Rockette Red Santa was first introduced in the early eighties.
 Designed to capture the holiday spirit, this is one of our most iconic looks to date.
 Fun Fact: In 2015 Madame Tussauds New York unveiled a Rockette Wax Figure wearing this exact costume.

-Christmas Star, designed by Gregg Barnes, 2005.
+Snowflake, designed by Gregg Barnes, 2005.
 While the number synonymous with this costume is retired from the show, this classic look is still worn by Rockettes greeting visitors on the Stage Door Tour.

 City Rhythm, designed by Deborah Newhall, 1999.
 Newhall has created costumes for feature films, TV, Broadway, Off-Broadway, regional theater, opera, and of course, us!
 While City Rhythm was first introduced in 1999, it didn’t make its 34th Street debut until 2002.